LI7XI/AudioAnalyzerDocs/docs/discussions/filters.md

 !>Note: this is intended for advanced usage and it's absolutely optional.
 Feel free to skip it unless you know about signal filtering.

-Signal filtering is a complex topic, that can't be described and taught shortly, so details on how filters work and recommendations on when and why use which filters is out of scope of this documentation.<br/>
-If you want to use filters but don't know where to start, you are advised to do a research in google.
-However, using filters in this plugin is simple.

 Audio filters is something, that alters audio stream.
 Filters usually affect certain frequencies.
 For example, filters that remove low frequencies, are usually called high pass filters.<br/>
 You can look [here](http://jaggedplanet.com/iir/iir-explorer.asp) or [here](https://www.earlevel.com/main/2013/10/13/biquad-calculator-v2/) to see how different filters affect frequencies of the sound.